luisplinares/WebClient_FirebaseStorage/README.md

 # WebClient_FirebaseStorage

-Autor: Luis Alfredo Pérez Linares
+Author: Luis Alfredo Pérez Linares

-Tecnologías usadas: ReactJS, Javascript, HTML/CSS, Firebase
+Technologies usadas: ReactJS, Javascript, HTML/CSS, Firebase

-Este es un módulo de un proyecto de una aplicación móvil.
-La función de este módulo es permitir la carga de archivos a Firebase Storage (Medio de almacenamiento proporcionado por Firebase).
+This is an external module of a Mobile App.
+This is used for (testing purposes) uploading files through a web page to Firebase Storage.
+This file are used in a Mobile App.